Thanksgiving: A Time for Togetherness

 Ingredients:

-1 cup of organic cornmeal
+1 cup organic cornmeal

 1 cup organic pastry flour